autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 | `common.safe_distance_margin` | double | minimum distance with obstacles for cruise [m] |

 The role of the adaptive cruise planning is keeping a safe distance with dynamic vehicle objects with smoothed velocity transition.
-This includes not only cruising a front vehicle, but also reacting a cut-in and cuit-out vehicle.
+This includes not only cruising a front vehicle, but also reacting a cut-in and cut-out vehicle.

 The safe distance is calculated dynamically based on the Responsibility-Sensitive Safety (RSS) by the following equation.